Reuters People News Summary | Devdiscourse

 Following is a summary of current people news briefs.
-In a first, Priyanka Chopra and Nick Jonas both named People's best dressed

-Actress Priyanka Chopra and her pop star husband Nick Jonas were named the best dressed of 2019 by People magazine on Wednesday, marking the first time in the celebrity magazine's history that a couple has shared top style honors.
-Chopra, 37, a former Miss World who became a star in both Hollywood and Bollywood, and Jonas, 26, topped People's annual best dressed list in an eclectic slate that included actor Billy Porter and tennis champion Serena Williams along with style-setting veterans such as Jennifer Lopez, Lady Gaga and Celine Dion.
-Ariana Grande sues Forever 21 for $10 million over look-alike ad campaign

-Popular singer Ariana Grande has sued Forever 21 for $10 million, accusing the fashion retailer and a beauty company started by its billionaire founders' daughters of piggybacking off her fame and influence to sell their wares.
-In a complaint filed on Monday, Grande said Forever 21 and Riley Rose misappropriated her name, image, likeness and music, including by employing a "strikingly similar" looking model, in a website and social media campaign early this year.
+Francisco Toledo, artist and activist who injected life into Mexican traditions, dead at 79

+Francisco Toledo, who shook up the 1960s Mexican art scene with his fresh approach to painting, sculpting, printing, tapestry weaving and preserving the cultural heritage that inspired him, has died.
+Toledo's work, full of monkeys, insects and skeletons in earthy tones, reflected his indigenous background and love of nature.
+It also marked a departure from the muralists who were heavily inspired by civil conflicts that dominated the scene for most of the first half of the 20th century.
 'Bang Bang': Nicki Minaj stuns fans with retirement announcement

 Rapper Nicki Minaj took fans by surprise on Thursday with an announcement that she was retiring from the music business to "have my family."
 Minaj, 36, gave the news to her 20 million Twitter followers, although she had not previously said she was either pregnant or married.
 Britain's Princess Charlotte, 4, starts school